Michigan Offer In Compromise: The Easiest of The Bunch

 This form is used when you have an accepted IRS Offer In Compromise and the type of Michigan Offer In Compromise we are going through in this guide.

 At the top of the page, there is a checklist for the information that you need.
 I will go through each part of that first.
 The first part of the form is a checklist.
 This lists the information you will need to submit with your Offer In Compromise.
 On top, there are four check-boxes that are a list of information you need.
 The fourth box is only if you have a representative.
 If you do, they should be filling this out for you.
 Otherwise, check all the top three boxes and make sure you have that information available.
 Send copies not originals to MI.
-The information needed is: IRS Offer In Compromise (and any amended versions you sent in), copy of IRS Offer In Compromise acceptance letter, IRS account transcripts for each tax year that was settled.
+The information needed is: IRS Offer In Compromise (and any amended versions you sent in), a copy of the IRS Offer In Compromise acceptance letter, and IRS account transcripts for each tax year that was settled.
 See our guide on how to order IRS transcripts if you need that information.

 Part 1: Taxpayer Information